rzripon/geoinformatics/README.md

-Investigation and analysis of potential dependencies of SMI, precipitation, terrain and vegetation development in Sauerland for the year of 2018
+<h1>Investigation and analysis of potential dependencies of SMI, precipitation, terrain and vegetation development in Sauerland for the year of 2018</h1>